 Meanwhile, I'm going to leave you with a recipe for a snack that will probably be packed away in my airplane bag -- Almond Butter Swirl Banana Bread Bars.

-I love it when my peeps at Stonyfield partner with other fantastic companies like Justin's. {Do you know their story?} I love it even more when they send me a care package of nut butters to use in my recipes {or spoon directly into my mouth.
-They didn't specify, so...}.
-This month, they did just that and now my pantry is well-stocked with several flavors of Justin's, which will probably not last very long at all in this nut butter-crazy household.
+The almond butter wizards at Justin's sent me a care package of nut butters to use in my recipes {or spoon directly into my mouth.
+They didn't specify, so...} and now my pantry is well-stocked with several flavors, which will probably not last very long at all in this nut butter-crazy household.

 So, tell me, are you a laid back traveler or do you get a little angsty like I do?